 Washington is expected to approach the fiscal cliff differently, depending on who wins the White House in November.
 But Keon said the election outcome itself probably won’t impact the market, it’s more the actions of elected officials later.
 Keon said he believes whoever — President Barack Obama or Republican Mitt Romney— would be more willing to compromise with Congress, to avoid the cliff and resulting recession.

 “Just as a matter of historical fact, it doesn’t matter much who is in office whether it’s a Republican or Democrat.
 A lot of people think the market will do better if a Republican is elected but that hasn’t been the case historically,” he said.
 “No matter who wins this, it’s (fiscal cliff) is going to be one of the first things they have to deal with.”

 The fourth quarter also brings third quarter earnings reports starting in October, and those numbers are expected to be weak.
 But if this quarter is like previous quarters, the positive surprises could surpass the negative and that might help stocks, said Keon.

 And, there are also the ongoing geopolitical concerns, particularly Iran’s nuclear program.

-Israeli Prime Minister Benjamin Netanyahuspoke at the United Nations Thursday, warning a “red line” needs to be set to prevent Iran from developing nuclear weapons.
+spoke at the United Nations Thursday, warning a “red line” needs to be set to prevent Iran from developing nuclear weapons.
 The U.S. has resisted putting a deadline on Iran, and President Obama this week told the U.N. that Iran does not have unlimited time.

 Iran’s ability to sell oil has been limited by an embargo and economic sanctions.
 Netanyahu’s comments propelled oil higher Thursday, with West Texas Intermediate crude reaching $92, a 2 percent gain.